 Transmission lines are a high voltage line that carries electricity from power plant to the substation from it is further distributed to various areas for different purposes.
 Distribution lines are low voltage lines that carry electricity from the substations to the end users for residential and commercial use.

-The Difference Between Transmission and Distribution Line are as follows:-
+The Difference Between Transmission and Distribution Line

 - Transmission Line helps in the movement of electricity from a power plant or power station to the various substations whereas the distribution line carries electricity from the substation to the consumer’s end. i.e, to the residential and commercial customers.